How to Inspire Consumers and Influence Their Purchases

 The question now is... what do we do about it?
 How do we influence purchase decisions and keep those customers?

-Over the next two months we’ll be tackling these questions as we take an in-depth look at the new path-to-purchase.
-We’ll chat about at some of the challenges at each stage, give ideas for marketing campaigns, and look at real world examples.
+In this 4-part blog series, we’ll be tackling these questions as we take an in-depth look at the new path-to-purchase.
+We’ll chat about at some of the challenges at each stage and give ideas for marketing campaigns.

 For now, let’s take a look at the first step along the path-to-purchase: the inspiration stage.

-Before you can influence consumers to buy your stuff, they have to know you exist.
+Before you can influence consumers, they have to know you exist.

 That’s where the inspiration stage of the path-to-purchase comes into play.